 Pick your package

-Pink remains a popular color in Florida.
+Pink remains a popular color with homes for sale in Florida.
 Darker tones play well in the Midwest and Great Lakes, while much of the rest of the country is going to lighter brown-beige and off-white tones.

 “Maybe it goes from a three- to four-bedroom, or turns a 56-foot house into a 60-foot house,” he said.
 “We can offer the consumer this variation, along with three different bathroom designs and maybe certain cabinets, varying roof pitch or an optional dormer.”